-I’m a 2nd year PhD student at the University of Michigan School of Information.
+I’m a 3rd year PhD student at the University of Michigan’s School of Information.
 My research is broadly on computational social science and social computing.
+I am intrigued by how real world factors such as social and cultural biases shape the online space.
 I use large scale data analysis and machine learning on online behavioral data to better understand how we behave and operate both online and offline.
 I’m advised by Ceren Budak and Paul Resnick.

 Before starting my PhD, I worked at Doximity, a social network for medical professionals, as a data scientist for a few years.
 I have a Masters degree in Computer Science from Arizona State University where I worked with Huan Liu on detecting sarcasm.
 Before that, I completed my Bachelors degree in Computer Science from VIT University, India during which time I worked with Ponnurangam Kumaraguru at IIIT Delhi on detecting phishing attacks.